MaterializeThoughts/fi7note-privacy/index.md

 - responding to support requests,
 - reviewing user-initiated quality feedback,
 - improving parsing quality where you choose to share correction feedback,
-- measuring product quality and funnel performance where you allow analytics,
+- measuring product quality and detailed funnel performance where you allow optional Firebase analytics,
+- measuring coarse aggregate product and funnel performance through the minimal counter system described above,
-- measuring campaign or conversion performance where analytics is enabled and configured for that purpose,
+- measuring campaign or conversion performance where optional analytics is enabled and configured for that purpose,
 - complying with legal obligations,
 - enforcing our terms and protecting our rights.